hashicorp/terraform-provider-aws/website/docs/d/identitystore_user.html.markdown

 The following arguments are optional:

+* `alternate_identifier` (Optional) A unique identifier for a user or group that is not the primary identifier.
+Conflicts with `user_id` and `filter`.
+Detailed below.
+* `filter` - (Optional, **Deprecated** use the `alternate_identifier` attribute instead) Configuration block for filtering by a unique attribute of the user.
+Detailed below.
+* `user_id` - (Optional) The identifier for a user in the Identity Store.

+-> Exactly one of the above arguments must be provided.
+Passing both `filter` and `user_id` is allowed for backwards compatibility.

+### `alternate_identifier` Configuration Block

+The following arguments are supported by the `alternate_identifier` configuration block:

 * `external_id` - (Optional) Configuration block for filtering by the identifier issued by an external identity provider.
-At most 1 filter can be provided.
-Conflicts with `filter`.
 Detailed below.
-* `filter` - (Optional) Configuration block for filtering by a unique attribute of the user.
-At most 1 filter can be provided.
-Conflicts with `external_id`.
+* `unique_attribute` - (Optional) An entity attribute that's unique to a specific entity.
 Detailed below.
-* `user_id` - (Optional) The identifier for a user in the Identity Store.

--> At least one of `external_id`, `filter`, or `user_id` must be set.
+-> Exactly one of the above arguments must be provided.

 ### `external_id` Configuration Block